vivek-mistry/vivek-mistry/README.md

 <strong>3.
 Acurovet</strong>
 - <a href="hhtps://www.acurovet.com/" target="_blank">www.acurovet.com</a>

 I have worked on this huge project.
 The best work and expertise in Acurovet.
 It was very challenging project, & i worked to hard to learn new things.
-Because i have to refactor the things fron new to old and keep the users data safe.
+Because i have to refactor the things from old to new and keep the users data safe.

-Thank you very much to read my pofile.